D-Jeffrey/gedcom-to-visualmap/README.md

 - need to determine how do deal with very large HTML files

 ## Releases
+### v0.1.3
+- fixed requirements.txt
+- improved feedback loop on loading in Visual
+- Fixed issue with selection (broken in 0.1.2)
+- Added Legend (Needs work)
+### v0.1.2
+- New details dialog about people, fixed issues with GPS lookup, options
+- adjusted logging (Need more work)
+- lots of linting work, bug fixes for addresses.
+- Still needs a lot work.
+### v0.1.1
+- Folded in GUI bugs from @rajeeshp & @frankbracq
 ### v0.1.0
 - Adjusted GUI and saving of cache file location
 - Fixed issue if the cache did not already exist results in a ```